Some problems in additive number theory: Background and conventions

-The proof is based on some property of $\mathbf{Z}/6\mathbf{Z}$: the residue classes $\bar{1}_6$ and $\bar{5}_6$ contain all odd primes except $3$; each of the even residue classes modulo $6$ may be represented as a sum or a difference of $\bar{1}_6$ and/or $\bar{5}_6$; the sequences $\bar{1}_6$ and $\bar{5}_6$ are well-structured by all prime numbers.
+The method is based on some properties of $\mathbf{Z}/6\mathbf{Z}$, namely the residue classes $\bar{1}_6$ and $\bar{5}_6$ contain all odd primes except prime number $3$, each of the even residue classes modulo $6$ may be represented as a sum and a difference of $\bar{1}_6$ and/or $\bar{5}_6$, the sequences $\bar{1}_6$ and $\bar{5}_6$ are well-structured by all prime numbers.
 It allows us to construct the double sieve.

 Let ${P}$ denote the set of all primes.
 We assume that $p \in \mathcal{P}$, where $\mathcal{P} = {P} \setminus \{ 2, 3\}$.